 A Final Thought as to Why You Need Safety Ice Picks

 Ice activities are a fantastic way to experience winter and keep those dreaded winter blues at bay, but keeping safe is paramount.
 Ice safety picks provide an affordable and effective way to keep yourself and your family safe on icy adventures.
-With adequate protection, you can take your winter activities to a new level of thrilling exploration.
+With adequate protection and ice rescue tools, you can take your winter activities to a new level of thrilling exploration.

 QUESTION: Do you wear safety ice picks?
 If so, which ones work best for you?